-To cook: dust the fishcakes with a little flour.
+To cook: dust the salmon fish cakes with a little flour.
 Then fry them in a little sunflower oil for 1 or 2 minutes on each side or until lightly browned and nice and hot.
 Unless you have a really massive frying pan, you’ll need to do them in batches.
 Keep them warm as you go.

-Arrange on plates with a garnish of sprigs of coriander and chillis on.
+Arrange on plates with sprigs of coriander and chillis as a garnish.